joelvaneenwyk/web-extension-bypass-paywalls/README.md

 Bypass Paywalls is a web browser extension to help bypass paywalls for selected sites.

+This is a fork from the amazing [bypass-paywalls-chrome](https://github.com/iamadamdev/bypass-paywalls-chrome) by [iamadamdev](https://github.com/iamadamdev/) with only minor modifications for personal use and experimentation.

 ![Newspaper Logo for Bypass Paywalls](src/icons/bypass-dark.png)

 ## Installation Instructions